Protein Leverage Hypothesis: Key to Optimal Nutrition and Satiety

 Protein is the Most Expensive Macronutrient

-Protein is the most necessary macronutrient for human life; amino acids partake in nearly every bodily process, including growth and regeneration and comprise a significant proportion of our body, second only to water.
+Beyond the mathematical and physical quantifications of the obesity epidemic, Raubenheimer and Simpson used socioeconomic and biological reasoning to complete their theory.
+Protein is the most necessary macronutrient for human life; amino acids partake in nearly every bodily process, including growth and regeneration, and comprise a significant proportion of our body, second only to water.

 Unfortunately, protein is the most expensive macronutrient.
-Hence, lower-cost, high-profit-margin foods made from industrial seed oils and subsidised grains are more heavily marketed and thus, consumers gravitate towards them due to their palatability and low cost.
+Hence, lower-cost, high-profit-margin foods made from industrial seed oils and subsidised grains are more heavily marketed, and consumers gravitate towards them due to their palatability and low cost.
 Hence, those living in lower-income households might find themselves drawn to less-expensive fat-and-carb combo foods for price and pleasure.

 Protein Leverage is Not About MORE Protein

-The figure below (from Raubenheimer and Simpson, 2019) shows a compilation of protein % vs energy intake data from human studies.
-Note that as we increase protein %, protein intake (in grams) increases marginally while total energy drops significantly.
+The figure below (from Raubenheimer and Simpson, 2019) shows a compilation of protein percentage vs. energy intake data from human studies.
+Note that protein intake (in grams) increases marginally as we increase protein percentage while total energy drops significantly.

 The Other Nutrients Matter